Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

    - debug:
      var: result
 ```
-* The 1st play will cat the /etc/hosts in all the remote servers and it will store the output in **result** variable.
+* The 1st play will cat the /etc/hosts in all the remote servers and it will store the output in the **result** variable.

-* The 2nd play will display the output stored in register module.
+* The 2nd play will display the output stored in the register module.

-* The second method to capturing the output
+* The second method of capturing the output
 ```
 ansible-playbook <playbook-name> -v
 ```